samdevel/Python_NextworX_Web/README.md

 # Python_NextworX_Web

  It's a simple automation tool for network engineer.

- Feel free to develop for your own purpose.
+*Arch/Developer: sm@Devel
- Good day and happy coding.
+*This software released mainly for education, You may distribute and you may develop it for your own purpose *Activities other than copying, distribution and modification are not covered by this License *You may accept at your own risks for using this app *Good day to you and happy coding

  Cheers